apiko-dev/meteor-spinner/README.md

 # Usage

-Simply add the spinner to your app as you would with any other template:
+Simply add the spinner to your application:

 ```handlebars
 {{> Spinner}}